sprouter-usa/SpRouter_V1.0/README.md

+# What is the SpRouter project?
-# The SpRouter project is an open-source effort to bridge the gap between the humble Router and the much more capable Spindle.
+The SpRouter project is an open-source effort to bridge the gap between the humble Router and the much more capable Spindle.
 Born out of the world of CNC woodworking, the Spindle -> Router aka "SpRouter" aims to provide the beneficial features of a Spindle unit to an off-the-self Router.

 <ins>These features include:</ins>
 1. Accurate cutter RPM measurement and display.